-like the one shown in Fig. 3 is not Poissonian noise from the nature of the electron-counting process, but fluctuations in the height and shape of the background.
+Our analysis of the data of Fig. 4 reveals that the main source of remaining uncertainty is not Poissonian noise from the nature of the electron-counting process, but fluctuations in the height and shape of the background.
 The background exceeds the intensity of the feature under discussion by more than an order of magnitude.
-Unfortunately, these fluctuations practically imposed an upper limit on the improvement in data quality we could obtain by extending the duration of the measurement (Fig. 3 corresponds to a wall-clock acquisition time of approximately 3 h).
-Moreover, between different campaigns the intensity of the inelastical background and even its slope varied substantially.
-More details on the raw data and their analysis are given in the Supplemental Material.
+Unfortunately, these fluctuations practically imposed an upper limit on the improvement in data quality we could obtain by extending the duration of the measurement (Fig. 4 corresponds to a wall-clock acquisition time of approximately 3 h).
+Moreover, between different campaigns the intensity of the inelastic background and even its slope varied substantially.
+More details on the raw data and their analysis are given in the Supplementary Material.